PRSheridan/phase-3-project/README.md

 **00. Quit** closes the application.

+**Admin:** Allows an admin account to make changes to any user or test instance.
+This includes creating, viewing, editing, and deleting for all instances.
+Only accessible to accounts with the admin role which can be created by preceding the username with "adm_".

 ## Future plans:
 - Make the application executable.
 - Create a more visually interesting testing format (show errors in real time).